LucasHazardous/i21/lesson3/README.md

 ## Extra Assignment Extension

-Use a framework like Bulma or Tailwind or write your own style to make the app more user friendly.
-Add custom feature that extends app functionality.
+Use a framework like [Bulma](https://bulma.io/) or [Tailwind](https://tailwindcss.com/) or write your own style to make the app more user friendly.
+Add custom features that extends app functionality.
 You can also play with app settings: change icon, hide the console and display history in custom element (but other task requirements still apply, ex. when there is no file display null).